-- (2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met: - (A) The purpose underlying the specific development standard proposed for adjustment is: - (i) Clearly inapplicable to the proposed development; or - (ii) Equally or better met by the proposed development.
+(2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met: (A) The purpose underlying the specific development standard proposed for adjustment is:

 Following the proposed replat of the properties, the actual use of the lot adjacent to Oak Street could be considered 4-family, necessitating only a 12ft setback per SRC 514-4.
 Additionally, the property dimensions resulting from the city's acquisition of front portions along 17th Street necessitate a linear development.
 Furthermore, as part of the replat, there is a ROW dedication along Oak St, reducing the building setback from approximately 20ft to the 12ft as currently designed.